 The Compensation Committee is responsible for reviewing and making recommendations to the Board with respect to the compensation of directors.
 The compensation should fairly pay directors for work required in a company of the Company's size and scope; compensation should align directors' interests with the long-term interests of stockholders; and the structure of the compensation should be clearly disclosed to stockholders.
 In view of their significant added responsibilities, members of Board committees and committee chairs may receive reasonable compensation for their added responsibilities, which may be greater in amount than that paid to other directors.
-Changes in Board compensation, if any, should come at the recommendation of the Compensation Committee, and be approved by the Board.
-Board members who are also employees of the Company shall not be separately compensated for their service on the Board.
+Changes in Board compensation, if any, should come at the recommendation of the Company shall not be separately compensated for their service on the Board.

-4. Board Meetings; Attendance at Annual Meeting
+4. Board Meetings: Attendance at Annual Meeting

 - a.
 Frequency.
 The Board will generally hold four regularly scheduled meetings per year and will hold additional special meetings as necessary.
 In appropriate circumstances, the Board may also act by written consent, as permitted by the Company's Bylaws. - b.
 Director Attendance.
 Each director is expected to attend all regular meetings of the Board and of the committees of which he or she is a member, and is expected to make every effort to attend any specially called Board or committee meetings.
 In addition, continuing directors are expected to attend the Company's annual meeting of stockholders absent a valid reason. - c.
 Agenda.
-In preparing the agenda for each meeting, the CEO will solicit and collect possible agenda items from other members of the Board, including the Chairman of the Board, and from management.
+In preparing the agenda for each meeting, the Chairman of the Board may solicit and collect possible agenda items from other members of the Board and the Chief Executive Officer.
 Each Board committee and each individual director is encouraged to suggest items for inclusion on the agenda.
 An agenda will be distributed in advance of each meeting to each director.
 The Board reserves authority to meet in executive sessions to discuss sensitive matters without distribution of written materials. - d.
 Advance Distribution of Materials.
 All information relevant to the Board's understanding of matters to be discussed at an upcoming Board meeting should be distributed in writing or electronically to all members in advance, whenever feasible and appropriate.
 Each director is expected to review this information in advance of the meeting to facilitate the efficient use of meeting time.
 In preparing this information, management should ensure that the materials distributed are as concise as possible, yet give directors sufficient information to make informed decisions.
 The Board recognizes that certain items to be discussed at Board meetings are of an extremely sensitive nature and that the distribution of materials on such matters prior to Board meetings may not be appropriate.
 Directors shall preserve the confidentiality of all confidential material given or presented to the Board. - e.
 Executive Sessions of Independent Directors.
 It is the policy of the Board that the independent directors have regularly scheduled meetings (at which only independent directors are present) at least four times per year, before or after regularly scheduled Board meetings, to discuss such matters as the independent directors consider appropriate.